marcioAlmada/strict/README.md

   * boolean
   * resource

-Passing the wrong type parameter will result in `strict\Exception` being thrown.
+Passing the wrong type parameter will result in a recoverable error being emitted.

 *This extension requires PHP7*